Kororu-lab/PlatePal/README.md

 1. Clone the repository
 2. Open `PlatePal.xcodeproj` in Xcode
-3. Configure the required API keys
+3. Configure the required API keys in `Config.swift`
 4. Build and run

 ## License